Minesweeper Strategy - Patterns

 Find the mine and use 1-1-X to open the third square then open the pink squares.

 Find three mines.
 The 4 effectively becomes 1 and the 2 effectively becomes 1.
-Use 1-1-X to open the third square then open the pink squares.
+Use 1-1-X to open the third square.

 Pattern Reduction